Architectural Choices

 or onAfter

-event handlers on your data channels and use the JavaScript code snippets to execute an HTTP call to the external API.
+handlers on your data channels and call the external API from JavaScript.

-The payload returned from the API server can be used to augment and modify the original JSON message inline.
-Or you can save the original message to the third-party API using an onAfter event handler.
+Use the API response to augment the message inline, or save the original message to the third‑party system using an onAfter

-You must subscribe to a data channel to receive messages using PubNub.
-This is done by calling the subscribe API using the PubNub SDK.
-When you invoke subscribe, the mobile app will open a TCP connection to the nearest PubNub data center.
-The connection is left open forever.
-When the mobile app is closed, the connection is cleared.
+Subscribe to a data channel to receive messages.
+Call the Subscribe API using the PubNub SDK.
+The mobile app opens a TCP connection to the nearest data center and keeps the connection open.
+When the app closes, the connection is cleared.

 You may want to copy messages to your own database for indexing or backup purposes.